zeekay/workpool/README.md

 - `"error"`: The function threw an error.
 - `"canceled"`: The function was canceled.
 - `"timeout"`: The function timed out.

+## Canceling work

+You can cancel work by calling `pool.cancel(id)`.

+This will remove the work from the queue and mark it as canceled.
+If

 <!-- END: Include on https://convex.dev/components -->